shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 # Nash Information Set Monte Carlo Tree Search (Nash-ISMCTS)

+This document describes _Nash Information Set Monte Carlo Tree Search_.
+Nash-ISMCTS is our MCTS-variant, which can be applied in imperfect information games to approximate a game's Nash equilibrium.

 ## Background: Many Tree ISMCTS (MT-ISMCTS)

 In perfect information settings, each node of an MCTS tree represents a full game state.
 In imperfect